Sejm Constituency no. 6

 The Lublin constituency covers the city of Lublin and the surrounding area, in the east of Poland.

 Lublin is a Polish parliamentary constituency in the Lublin Voivodeship.
 It elects fifteen members of the Sejm.

 The district has the number '6' and is named after the city of Lublin.
-It includes the counties of Janów Lubelski, Kraśnik, Łęczna, Lubartów, Lublin, Łuków, Opole Lubelskie, Puławy, Ryki, and Świdnik and the city county of Lublin.
+It includes the counties of Janów, Kraśnik, Łęczna, Lubartów, Lublin, Łuków, Opole, Puławy, Ryki, and Świdnik and the city county of Lublin.